Holes (novel): Kissin' Kate Barlow

-In the year 1888, Green Lake is a flourishing Texas lakeside village.
-Katherine Barlow, a European-American local schoolteacher famous for her spiced peaches, falls in love with Sam, an African-American onion farmer.
-She rejects the advances of Charles Walker, the richest man in town, who is nicknamed Trout because his feet smell like dead fish.
-After Katherine and Sam are seen kissing, Walker raises a mob to burn down the schoolhouse.
-Katherine goes to the sheriff for help; but refuses to help her and instead demands a kiss.
-Katherine and Sam attempt to escape across the lake in Sam's rowboat, but Walker intercepts them with his motorboat.
-Sam is shot dead and his boat wrecked, while Katherine is "rescued" against her wishes.
+In the year 1888, Green Lake is a flourishing Texas village on its namesake lake.
+Katherine Barlow, a local schoolteacher famous for her spiced peaches, falls in love with Sam, an African-American onion farmer.
+She rejects the advances of Charles Walker, the richest man in town, who is nicknamed "Trout" because his feet smell like dead fish.
+After Katherine and Sam are seen kissing, Trout raises a mob to burn down the schoolhouse.
+Katherine goes to the sheriff for help, but he refuses to help her and instead demands a kiss.
+Katherine and Sam attempt to escape across the lake in Sam's rowboat, but Trout intercepts them with his motorboat.
+He shoots Sam dead and wrecks his boat, while Katherine is "rescued" against her wishes.
 From that day on, no rain falls upon Green Lake.

 Three days later, Katherine shoots and kills the sheriff.
 She becomes the outlaw "Kissin' Kate Barlow", so named because she leaves a red lipstick kiss on the cheeks of the men she kills.
-She robs Stanley Yelnats, son of Elya Yelnats, and leaves him stranded in the desert.
-Seventeen days later, he is rescued by hunters, but he is delirious and can only explain his survival by saying he "found refuge on God's thumb."
-After twenty years, Katherine retires to the ruins of Green Lake, now a hot and lifeless wasteland.
-She is found by Trout Walker and his wife Linda Miller, one of Katherine's former fourth-grade students.
-They are destitute, since Walker's fortune dried up with the lake.
-They demand that Katherine dig up her hidden loot.
-She refuses, telling them that they and their children and grandchildren could dig holes for the next hundred years without finding it.
-They try to force Katherine to lead them to the loot; rather than give up the location, Katherine instead lets herself be bitten by a highly venomous yellow-spotted lizard nearby, and dies laughing at the two, the venom taking its effect on her.
+She robs Stanley Yelnats I, son of Elya Yelnats, and leaves him stranded in the desert.
+Seventeen days later, he is rescued by hunters, but he is delirious and can only explain his survival by saying he "found refuge on God's thumb".

+After twenty years, Katherine retires to the ruins of Green Lake, now reduced to a ghost town with the namesake lake now a playa.
+She is confronted by Trout and his wife, now destitute, who demand that she reveal the location of her hidden loot.
+Katherine refuses, telling them that their descendants could dig holes for the next hundred years without finding it.
+She lets herself be bitten by a highly venomous yellow-spotted lizard, and dies laughing.